Skip to Content

 cloudURL https://na-east.jitterbit.com URL of your Harmony region; see example register.jsonfor the region list

-username $00+LongEncryptedAndHashedUsername== Encrypted and hashed username from generating the Agent Group's register.json
+username $00+LongEncryptedAndHashedUsername== Encrypted and hashed username from generating the agent group's register.json

-password $00LongEncryptedAndHashedPassword= Encrypted and hashed password from generating the Agent Group's register.json
+password $00LongEncryptedAndHashedPassword= Encrypted and hashed password from generating the agent group's register.json

-agentGroupId 346591 Agent Group ID
+agentGroupId 346591 Agent group ID

 agentNamePrefix "%host%" A prefix added to the UTC timestamp of agent creation to form the agent name